Preserving Prosperity By Extending Health Span Of Society One Patient At A Time

 Severe side effects are rare, and a proper consultation ensures that the treatment is suitable for the patient’s needs.

-Comparison: Botox vs Other Treatments for Hyperhidrosis
+Comparison: Botulinum Toxin vs Other Treatments for Hyperhidrosis

 Treatment | How It Works | Pros | Cons |

-Botox | Blocks sweat gland activation | Effective, long-lasting, minimally invasive | Requires repeat treatments |
+Botulinum Toxin | Blocks sweat gland activation | Effective, long-lasting, minimally invasive | Requires repeat treatments |

 Antiperspirants | Temporarily block sweat glands | Affordable, easy to use | Limited efficacy for severe cases |